LEAP-Systems/spatial-codec/README.md

   4. [License](#license)

 ## About
-Spatial codec is a spatial encoding and decoding algorithm developed for mapping a bytes to a 3D matrix at a target voxel resolution.
-The algorithm maps according to [Hilbert's Space Filling Curve](https://en.wikipedia.org/wiki/Hilbert_curve) which preserves the relative localization of bits in 3D independant of the matrix dimension which is a convienient property for error correction and scalable network policies.
+Spatial codec is a spatial encoding and decoding algorithm developed for iteratively mapping any number of bytes to a 3D (N3 space) matrix.
+The algorithm uses a psuedo variant of [Hilbert's Space Filling Curve](https://en.wikipedia.org/wiki/Hilbert_curve) which preserves the relative localization of bits in 3D independant of the matrix dimension which is a convienient property for error correction and scalable network policies.

 ## Quickstart
 Install python dependancies